citp/privacy-policy-historical/w/wp/wps/wpseotricks.com.md

-> *The following text is extracted and transformed from the wpseotricks.com privacy policy that was archived on 2013-11-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131109060118id_/http%3A//www.wpseotricks.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wpseotricks.com privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626091704id_/http%3A//www.wpseotricks.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | WPSEOTricks
+# Privacy Policy | WordPress SEO Tricks

 At [WPSeoTricks](http://www.wpseotricks.com/ "WPSeoTricks") the **privacy** of our visitors is extremely important.
 This _Privacy_ Policy outlines the types of personal information that is received and collected and how it is used.
 [WPSeoTricks](http://www.wpseotricks.com/ "WPSeoTricks") reserves the right to make changes in the policy of this blog anytime and without prior notice.

 ## **1\.
 Log Files**

 **We use log files like many other websites.
 The information in the log files include:**

 * Internet Protocol addresses (IP)

 * Types of browser

 * Internet Service Provider (ISP)

 * Date and time stamp

 * Referring and exit pages

 * Number of clicks

 All of this information is not linked to anything that is personally identifiable.

 ## 2\.
 Cookies